MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -FormatMedia

-Indicates that the cmdlet formats the removable USB drive (FAT32), and makes it bootable.
+If the **MediaType** is `Usb`, you can add this parameter to format the removable USB drive as FAT32, and make it bootable.

 ```yaml
 Type: SwitchParameter